richmahn/en_tn/heb/front/intro.md

 #### Can readers understand this book without knowing about the sacrifices and the work of the priests required in the Old Testament? ####

 It would be very difficult for readers to understand this book without understanding these matters.
-Translators might consider giving some explanations to this effect in notes or in an introduction to this book.
+Translators might consider explaining some of these Old Testament concepts in notes or in an introduction to this book.

 #### How is the idea of blood used in the Book of Hebrews? ####